docQodly/docs/docs/language/dateandtime.md

 #### Example

-The following example displays an alert box with the message, “46800 seconds is 13:00:00.”
+In the following example we assign the folowing string “46800 seconds is 13:00:00.” to a string variable.

 ```4d
+ var vTimeString : string
- ALERT("46800 seconds is "+timeString(46800))
+ vTimeString="46800 seconds is "+timeString(46800)

 ```